The Fly View is used to command and monitor the vehicle when flying.

 The screenshot above shows the main elements of the fly view:

 - Map: Displays the positions of all connected vehicles and the mission for the current vehicle.

 - Fly Toolbar: Key status information for sensors (GPS, battery, RC control), and vehicle state (Flight mode, Armed/Disarmed status).

 - Select the sensor indicators to view more detail.

 - Press the Flight mode text (e.g. "Hold") to select a new mode.
 Not every mode may be available.

 - Press the Armed/Disarmed text to toggle the armed state.
-If flying you can press this text to Emergency Stop.
+While flying you can press this text for Emergency Stop.